neutrons/web_reflectivity/docs/source/settings.rst

 * REFL1D_PATH

     If REFL1D is not installed in ``/usr/bin``, you may modify its location.
+When running locally, the application will find the REFL1D installation that is part of your environment.

 * REFL1D_JOB_DIR

-    This is the directory in which job data will be stored.
+    This is the working directory where the job will be executed. **The supplied directory needs to be writable by the user.**

 * JOB_HANDLING_HOST and JOB_HANDLING_POST